SAP/luigi/docs/navigation-configuration.md

 - **pathSegment** specifies the partial URL of the current segment. **pathSegment** must not contain slashes.
   - A static settings example reflects `luigidomain.test/settings`.
   - A dynamic settings example, prefixed with a colon, loads on any other value.
-- **absolutePath** is a string which refers to an absolute path in the navigation structure.
+- **link** is a string which refers to an absolute path in the navigation structure.
 If this parameter is defined, **pathSegment** is ignored.
  - **externalLink** is an object which indicates that the node links to an external URL.
-If this parameter is defined, **pathSegment** and **absolutePath** parameters are ignored.
+If this parameter is defined, **pathSegment** and **link** parameters are ignored.
 It has the following properties:
   - **sameWindow** defines if the external URL is opened in a new or current tab.
   - **url** is the external URL that the node leads to.
 - **label** contains the display name of the navigation node.